Orthodontic Therapy and the Airway: An AAO White Paper Review

 The Class I bimax group all had anterior tooth retraction without boney changes.
 Three of the four articles showed a reduction in upper airway dimension, the last showed a reduction but not to the level of significance.

-The one article on crowding differed because the orthodontic technique allowed the molars to move forward ~3mm.
+The one article on crowding differed because the orthodontic technique allowed the molars to move forward ~3.0 mm.
 That created an increase in the airway dimension.

-Finally, the unspecified group did not provide a discussion of the direction of movement (retractive or molar movement) and found small increases for both extraction and non-extraction groups.
-A conclusion that can be reached from this review is if you retract the anterior teeth, the airway size reduces and if the molars move forward, the airway improves or remains the same.
+Finally, the unspecified group did not discuss the direction of movement (retractive or molar movement) and found small increases for the extraction and non-extraction groups.
+A conclusion that can be reached from this review is that if you retract the anterior teeth, the airway size reduces, and if the molars move forward, the airway improves or remains the same.

 The white paper goes on to state, “The impact that orthodontic treatment with or without dental extractions may have on the dimensions of the upper airway also has been examined directly, first with two-dimensional cephalograms and more recently with three-dimensional CBCT imaging…